UK’s most innovative healthcare startups

 Similarly, the Wagestream app fast tracked the implementation of its financial software to just 24 hours for all NHS organisations during lockdown.

 The charity-backed solution builds financial resilience by allowing users to develop long-term financial security and cope during uncertain times.
 This was put to practice during Covid-19, with users withdrawing monthly wages as and when required to avoid unnecessary debts caused by limited cash-flow.

 Manual administration is one of the biggest time wasters within our healthcare service.
 Laborious paperwork takes hours away from a clinician’s day, leaving little time to keep up with the increasing demand on our NHS.

 One innovation in health tech that is digitising our healthcare is Thalamos.
 By storing statutory forms such as the Mental Health Act on one system, clinicians can avoid basic errors and get back to delivering patient care.

-Rotageek is an e-rostering solution that provides automatic staff scheduling to various NHS trusts and healthcare organisations.
+Rotageek is an e-rostering solution that provides automatic staff scheduling to various NHS trusts and healthcare companies.
 Compliant rotas can be created in seconds, catering for flexible working needs and matching labour demand.

 To learn more about how you can optimise your schedules and reduce brain drain, speak to the Rotageek team today.

 Subscribe to our newsletter